krmanik/manjaro-fs-arm64/README.md

 Manjaro rootfs with `xfce4` and `vncserver` preinstalled.
 Just setup username, password and vnc password.

+### There are two releases
+1. Manjaro arm64 with xfce4, xfce4-goodies and tigervnc
+2. Anki with Manjaro (xfce4 only, latest Anki and tigervnc)
+<br>   Note: This is very minimal edition

 # QuickStart

 ## Manjaro arm64 with xfce4, xfce4-goodies and tigervnc